Types Of Kitchen Cabinets

 Raised panel kitchen cabinets are typically made from quality solid woods.
 They also often include decorative features like glass or metal inserts, decorative trims, beading, and beveled edges.
 These enhancements add a bit of luxury and sophistication to the kitchen space.

-UNIQUE & SHABBY CHIC
+ADD UNIQUE & SHABBY CHIC TO YOUR KITCHEN

 Distressed cabinets are perfect for kitchens that feature a shabby chic, rustic, or antique style.
 They’re made with techniques that create the illusion of age, allowing you to enjoy brand new cabinets that look as if they were found in an antique shop.
 A well-distressed kitchen cabinet will have random marks, with no signs of consistencies in the wood.